 Business process re-engineering is the radical redesign of business processes to achieve dramatic improvements in critical aspects like quality, output, cost, service, and speed.
 Business process reengineering (BPR) aims at cutting down enterprise costs and process redundancies on a very huge scale.

-On the surface, BPR sounds an awful like business process improvement (BPI).
+On the surface, BPR sounds a lot like business process improvement (BPI).
 However, there are fundamental differences that distinguish the two.
-BPI might be about downsizing the current team size or tweaking a few rules here and there.
+BPI might be about tweaking a few rules here and there.
 But reengineering is an unconstrained approach to look beyond the defined boundaries and bring in seismic changes.

 BPI is like upgrading the exhaust system on your project car.
 Business Process Reengineering, BPR is about rethinking the entire way the exhaust is handled.

-Before a company decides to adopt BPR for their functional reshuffling, they usually answer the following questions:
+Before you decide to adopt BPR for functional reshuffling, ask yourself the following questions: